SHyPar: A Spectral Coarsening Approach to Hypergraph Partitioning: SHyPar: Hypergraph Partitioning via Spectral Coarsening

 \subsubsection{Flow-based Local Clustering in HyperSF}

-First, we apply HyperEF (Algorithm \ref{alg:HyperEF}) to the hypergraph $H = (V,E, w)$ to compute a coarsened hypergraph $H' = (V',E', w')$ and identify isolated nodes, denoted by $\mathcal{C}$.
-To achieve flow-based local clustering of hypergraph nodes, HyperSF then constructs a sub-hypergraph $H'_L$ by iteratively expanding the hypergraph around the seed node set $\mathcal{C}$ and then repeatedly solve the hypergraph cut problem to minimize \textbf{HLC} until no significant changes in local conductance are observed.
+First, we apply HyperEF (Algorithm \ref{alg:HyperEF}) to the hypergraph $H = (V,E, w)$ to compute a coarsened hypergraph $H' = (V',E', w')$ and identify isolated (unclustered) nodes, denoted by $\mathcal{C}$.
+These isolated nodes are simply those that remain unclustered after HyperEF’s multilevel coarsening step.
+Leveraging the introduced flow-based clustering in \cite{veldt2020minimizing}, HyperSF constructs a sub-hypergraph $H'_L$ by iteratively expanding the hypergraph around the seed node set $\mathcal{C}$ and then repeatedly solve the hypergraph cut problem to minimize \textbf{HLC} until no significant changes in local conductance are observed.
 Define $E'(S) = \cup_{v' \in V', v' \in \{e'\}_{e' \in E'}}E'(v)$ for any set $S \subseteq V'$ and let $H'_\varsigma = (V' \cup \{s,t\}, E' \cup E'^{st})$, where $E'^{st}$ denotes the terminal edge set.
 HyperSF aims to construct a sub-hypergraph $H'_L$ to replace $H'_\varsigma$ that minimizes \textbf{HLC} by repeatedly solving a local version of (\ref{eq:cutH}).
 To this end, HyperSF sets up an oracle to discover a set of best neighborhood vertices for a given vertex $v'$:

 HyperSF lets the oracle accept a set of seed nodes $\mathcal{C}$ and return $\kappa (\mathcal{C}) = \cup_{v' \in \mathcal{C}} \kappa (v')$.
 By utilizing the best neighborhood of the seed nodes $\kappa (\mathcal{C})$, HyperSF builds a local hypergraph $H'_L = (V'_L \cup \{s,t\}, E'_L \cup {E'}_L^{st} )$, where $V'_L = \mathcal{C} \cup \kappa (\mathcal{C})$ and $E'_L = \{e' \in E' \mid V'_L \in e'\}$.
 As shown in Figure \ref{fig:hypersf}, HyperSF creates the local auxiliary hypergraph of $H'_L$ by introducing the source node $s$ and the sink node $t$, so that ${E'}_L^{st} \subseteq {E'}^{st}$ and repeatedly solves the max $s$-$t$ flow, min $s$-$t$ cut problem to minimize \textbf{HLC}.
 The algorithm continuously expands $H'_L$ and includes more vertices and hyperedges from $H'_\varsigma$ by solving (\ref{eq:cutH}) for the local hypergraph $H'_L$.